Skip to main content

 Fees retainedAmount retained by Vipps MobilePay to cover fees (includes capture and other fees); decreases the balance.
 Note: If you pay fees by invoice, they are not shown on this report.

-Top upDeposit by the merchant to Vipps MobilePay to cover a negative balance; increases the balance.
+Invoiced top-upDeposit by the merchant to Vipps MobilePay to cover a negative balance; increases the balance.
+This entry appears when the invoice is issued, not when it is paid.

 Credit noteCredit for a previously issued top-up invoice; decreases the balance.